 Career Information for Dental Support Services

-The U.S. Bureau of Labor Statistics (BLS) has predicted that in the decade between 2014 and 2024, open positions for dental assistants will increase by 18%, while those for dental hygienists are expected to rise by 19%.
+The U.S. Bureau of Labor Statistics (BLS) has predicted that in the decade between 2018 and 2028, open positions for dental assistants and dental hygienists will increase by 11%.
 These job fields are projected to experience such high rates of job growth due to both the increasing awareness of the connection between dental and overall health and also the growing elderly population's rising dental health needs.

-Records from the BLS for May 2015 indicate that the annual average salary for dental assistants that year was $36,920.
-During the same year, dental hygienists earned a yearly average wage of $72,720.
-Dental assistants working in New Hampshire, Alaska and Minnesota reported earning the highest annual average salaries in 2015, as per BLS data, while for dental hygienists, salaries were highest in Washington, D.C., California and New Mexico.
+Records from the BLS for May 2018 indicate that the annual average salary for dental assistants that year was $39,770.
+During the same year, dental hygienists earned a yearly average wage of $75,500.
+Dental assistants working in New Hampshire, District of Columbia and Minnesota reported earning the highest annual average salaries in 2018, as per BLS data, while for dental hygienists, salaries were highest in Washington, California and Alaska.

 Licensing procedures for dental assistants could include passing exams to earn a license or to simply register with the state as a dental assistant.
 The states that require dental assistants to be licensed or registered often allow these assistants to complete more advanced tasks, such as taking and developing patient x-rays.
 Most states usually require assistants to participate in continued education coursework to renew state licenses.